-bridging financeWhether you need help as a first time buyer, buying a new home or negotiating a mortgage, Brick2Brick Mortgage Solutions can manage all your mortgage needs.
+bridging financeWhether you need help with Bridging Finance, buying a new home or negotiating a mortgage, Brick2Brick Mortgages can manage all your mortgage needs.

 When you decide to take out a bridging loan, the lender would normally take over the mortgage on your existing property as well as the financing of the new property.
 The total amount borrowed is called the Peak Debt.
 This includes the balance of the loan on your existing home, the purchase amount of the new home and any other costs like stamp duty, legal fees and lenders fees.